-Due to the difficulty of living off of one income, oftentimes moms have their decision made for them about working while raising kids.
+Due to the difficulty of living off of one income, oftentimes, moms have their decision made for them about working while raising kids.

-For some moms, they have to work because they choose to.
+Some moms have to work because they choose to.
 Either way, working while raising children comes with its challenges.

-You’ll definitely be busy.
+You’ll be busy.
 But you can be a happy working mom that can balance work and home with these tips.

-When you ask most working moms about how they do it, you’ll often hear about their particular scheduling and planning habits.
-Some moms have a planner that they carry with them.
+When you ask most working moms how they do it, you’ll often hear about their scheduling and planning habits.

 Consider the following working mom tips for balancing work and family as a mom.

 Plan your mornings

 I have found that waking up before everyone gives me time without distractions to get things for the day.

 This helps prevent the morning rush that makes the mornings feel chaotic so that you can be the happy mom that is not stressed first thing in the morning.

-This will ensure that there’s room for everything and that nothing important is forgotten along the way.
+This will ensure that there’s room for everything and nothing important is forgotten.

-This includes play dates, kids activities, grocery shopping, and other errands.
+This includes playdates, kids’ activities, grocery shopping, and other errands.

-If something doesn’t work out and you need to rearrange your schedule, just plan to do something on a different day.
+If something doesn’t work out and you need to rearrange your schedule, plan to do something on a different day.

-Being open and flexible helps when your day doesn’t go how you planned or something unexpected comes up.
+Being open and flexible helps when your day doesn’t go as planned or something unexpected comes up.

 If you concentrate on spending the time you do have with your little ones in a quality way, you’ll still be heavily involved in their lives.

 Maybe they’ll want some alone time to play independently, but you can also stay involved by showing that you care.

-It’s important that you remember to schedule some breaks and incorporate self-care.
+You must remember to schedule some breaks and incorporate self-care.

 Read a book after the kids have gone to bed, work on your relationship with your spouse, or engage in something you find relaxing.

 Make sure to spend individual time with each member of your family.

 Individual attention will help you get to know your kids better, and you’ll have time to truly build upon your lasting relationship.

 A working mom is a truly special person.
-Sure, life can get really hectic at times.
+Sure, life can get hectic at times.